The levels of simulacra

 Figure 1: I keep forgetting the name of that grandiose opera set designer of Vienna whose work I run into all the time.
 It’s Ludovico Ottavio Burnacini.
 See Mathäus Küsel, The hellmouth, set design from Il Pomo D’Oro

-Zvi Mowshowitz explains some interesting models of how truth-telling works, but because he is, er, loquacious, it helps to have shorter versions of his posts to refer to.
+Zvi Mowshowitz explains some interesting models of communication, in terms of truth-values of statements.
+Because he is, er, loquacious, it helps to have shorter versions of his posts to refer to.
 Which I might write here.

 Original: Zvi Mowshowitz on simulacra and subjectivity: